 FHA has a minimum down payment requirement of 3.5% and their mortgage insurance premiums are not impacted by credit score.
-FHA also imposes a maximum loan amount, which currently stands at $294,515 in the Kansas City metropolitan area.
+FHA also imposes a maximum loan amount, which currently stands at $366,850 in the Minneapolis-St. Paul area.
 FHA allows for lower credit scores compared to its conventional counterparts and FHA allows faster reentry to the mortgage market for people who have experienced financial difficulties such as bankruptcy, foreclosure or short sale.

 FHA also has a fantastic renovation product known as a 203K mortgage, as well as a fantastic streamline refinance program.
 FHA also has products for manufactured housing and condominiums.

 Just like FHA mortgages, USDA also insures mortgages for borrowers who meet their guidelines and property requirements.

 Expand your horizons with the USDA Guarantee Rural Housing Program offered by PrimeLending.
 This program is a great way for you to finance a new home or refinance your current home.

 - 100% financing/no down payment up to the appraised value of the property

 Eligible properties must be located in a rural area as defined by USDA Rural Development and cannot produce income.

 USDA Refinance Program